 For the full trial period, we found a significant main effect for correctness of answer as well as for problem number for all three AOI types.
 We were looking for a main effect of correctness, as this would indicate there are differences in percentage of time spent in an AOI between those who answered correctly and those who answered incorrectly.
 The main effect of correctness addresses our research questions and will be further analyzed below.
-The

-TABLE III.
-Results of mixed factorial ANOVA for all three AOI types for full problem period. \ indicates an interaction of the effects of problem number and correctness of answer.

-Thematically relevant AOI Novicelike AOI Perceptually salient AOI Effect F р F р F р Problem no. F(5, 128) = 8.9 < 0.001 F(5, 128) = 14.1 < 0.001 F(5, 128) = 18.5 < 0.001 Correctness of answer F(1, 128) = 48.8 < 0.001 F(1, 28) = 34.0 < 0.001 F(1, 128 = 26.3) < 0.001 Problem no. correctness of answer F(5, 128) = 0.88 0.500 F(5, 128) = 0.58 0.716 F(5, 128) = 4.6 0.001
+The main effect of problem number indicates there is at least one difference in proportion of time in each AOI type between different problems.
+We were not interested in how the proportion of time spent fixating varies between problems, as this is not relevant to our research questions, so the effect of problem number will not be further analyzed.
+We found a significant interaction between problem number and correctness of answer in the perceptually salient AOI.
+This means the relationship between correctness and time spent in the perceptually salient area is different across problems.
+This interaction is not relevant to our research question and will not be further investigated.

+Thematically Relevant Perceptually Salient Novice-like AOI AOI AOI F F F Effect р р р F(5,128)=8.9F(5,128)=14.1F(5,128)=18.5 Problem # <.001 <.001 <.001 Correctness of F(1,128)=48.8<.001 F(1,28)=34.0<.001 F(1,128=26.3 <.001 Answer Problem # F(5,128)=0.880.500 F(5,128)=0.580.716 F(5,128)=4.6.001 Correctness of Answer